 Smoking the Brisket

-Our Traeger Grill is one of our treasures around the house.
+Our Yoder Smoker is one of our treasures around the house.
 These things are amazing.
 We used these signature blend pellets for the corned beef.
 This blend gives off a mouthwatering aroma you can’t believe.

 You’ll want the smoker at about 185 degrees when you put the brisket on.
 Place the brisket on the top rack and put the roasting pan of brine and water you mixed up earlier directly underneath.
 This will help to raise the temperature of the brine and will also serve to capture any of the delicious juices that escape from the meat.